Academic and research units

 - Various undergraduate research opportunities exist within the Cockrell School of Engineering, including paid and volunteer research positions and for-credit research programs.
 The Mechanical Engineering department provides information on ongoing research opportunities.
-Engineering students can also prepare for research via other programs for engaging in research, including the Equal Opportunity in Engineering Program (EOE), the Women in Engineering Program (WEP) and Engineering Student Life (ESL).
+Engineering students can also prepare for research via other programs for engaging in research, including the Equal Opportunity in Engineering Program (EOE) and Engineering Student Life (ESL).

 - The McCombs Undergraduate Research Assistant program provides opportunities for undergraduate business students to assist faculty research objectives.

 - The Jackson School of Geosciences has opportunities for undergraduate and graduate student researchers.
 Students can apply to take part in the Jackson Scholars Program.